 On average, a standard oatmeal raisin cookie yields 227 calories, 47 grams of carbs (mostly sugar!), and up to 12 grams of fat.

-In my homemade healthy version, there are just 140 calories per cookie, 21 grams of carbs and NO refined sugar.
+In my healthy oatmeal raisin cookies, there are just 140 calories per cookie, 21 grams of carbs and NO refined sugar.

 Can I use instant oatmeal to make oatmeal raisin cookies?